offbynull/offbynull.github.io/docs/data/learn/Algebra/input/input.md

    * When a chain of divisions and multiplications are encountered, evaluate left-to-right (e.g. 5÷2\*3 should first divide, then multiply the result of the division).
    * When a chain of additions and subtractions are encountered, evaluate left-to-right (e.g. 5-2+3 should first subtract, then add the result of the subtraction).

- * `{bm} expression` - A set of operations chained together.
-For example, (5+x)\*3.
-Expressions are typically made up of coefficients, variables, and constants.
+ * `{bm} expression` - A hierarchy of operations, variables, and constants glued together as a pipeline.
+For example, (5+x)\*3 is an expression.

+    Performing the operations in the pipeline is typically referred to as evaluation.

- * `{bm} evaluate/(evaluate|evaluation)/i` - To calculate an expression and produce a final numeric result.
+ * `{bm} evaluate/(evaluate|evaluation|evaluating)/i` - To calculate an expression and produce a final numeric result.
+Evaluating an expression requires calculating certain operators before others, commonly referred to as BEDMAS.
 For example, evaluating (5+2)\*3 results in 21.

  * `{bm} equation` - Two expressions separated by an equal sign, where those two expressions are said to evaluate to the same value.
 For example, `{kt} 7+7+7=3 \cdot 7`.

    Equations often contain variables.
-An equation is said to be solved once a set of numbers have been found for its variables such that, when substituted in for those variables, both expressions evaluate to the same number.
-That set of numbers is said to be a solution to the equation.
-For example, in x+2=3\*7, both expressions evaluate to 21 when x is set to 19.
+An equation is said to be solved once numbers have been found for its variables such that, when substituted in for those variables, both expressions evaluate to the same number.
+Those numbers is said to be a solution to the equation.
+For example, in x+2=3\*7, both expressions evaluate to 21 when x is !!set!! to 19.

+ * `{bm} conditional equation` - An equation with variables, where only some variable substitutions will result in both sides of the equation evaluating to the same result.
+For example, x+5=6 is only true when x is 1.
+Setting x to any other value will result in the left-hand side not evaluating to the same value as the right-hand side.

+ * `{bm} identity equation` - An equation with variables, where all variable substitutions will result in both sides of the equation evaluating to the same result.
+For example, x*0=0/x is true for any x.

+ * `{bm} contradiction equation` - An equation with variables, where there is no variable substitution that will result in both sides of the equation evaluating to the same result.
+For example, x+1=x*2 will never be true regardless of which x is used.

  * `{bm} variable` - A placeholder for an unknown number in an expression.
 For example, x+3 has the variable x.